 Hospitals are increasingly overcrowded and can struggle to respond to day-to-day arrivals in a timely manner.

 Overcrowded hospitals are unsafe hospitals, and in order for patients to receive timely and quality care, whole-of-hospital strategies are needed to manage demand and optimise resources.

 Contrary to conventional wisdom that patient volumes are unpredictable, the number of admissions per day can be predicted with remarkable accuracy.

 We have developed new software tools to accurately forecast demand and help ensure access to emergency care and a hospital bed.

-The first technology is called the Patient Admission and Prediction Tool (PAPT) and was developed at our Australian eHealth Research Centre in partnership with Queensland Health, Griffith University and Queensland University of Technology.
+The Patient Admission and Prediction Tool (PAPT) was developed at our Australian eHealth Research Centre in partnership with Queensland Health, Griffith University and Queensland University of Technology.

 Improving health outcomes

 Following successful trials, PAPT was made available to public hospitals within Queensland and embedded within information systems managed and operated by Queensland Health's Healthcare Improvement Unit.